ropensci-org/pkgreviewr/README.md

     ```
 1. Open `index.Rmd` and work through the review in the notebook.
 You can make notes either in `index.Rmd` or directly in the `pkgreview.md` response file.
 1. Submit your review in the package `ropensci/onboarding` issue by copying and pasting the completed template.
-1. Publish your report by pushing to github.
+1. Publish your report by pushing to GitHub.